By Daisy Nandeche Okoti with Ogova Ondego

 But the ‘discipline’, ‘professionalism’ and ‘journalism’ that Odidi refers to cannot apply to the ‘actors’, ‘stand up comedians’ and other ‘celebs’ hired to work for radio stations without training in journalism.
 Where ‘mass communication’ and ‘journalism’ schools exist, Odidi contends “there is also little or no regulation of colleges that train journalists.
 The quality of journalism training is poor because of a lack of common standards and because there are few trained and experienced lecturers.”

 ‘Fake English accents’ adopted by presenters is yet another shortcoming of many radio stations.
-Here is where you may need a teeth grinding guard.
 These accents send the wrong message to the young and impressionable people.
 One of the messages being sent with this kind of talk is that, other accents are superior to our own vernacular-flavoured English.

 Language choice and use in many of these FM radio stations is also a major issue.
 National radio stations normally settle on either English or Kiswahili as their languages of communication but many presenters don’t really pay attention to the language use, grammar or proper tenses.
 It is no longer possible to listen to an FM radio station with the intention of bettering one’s own language proficiency.
 Language is the core material in radio presentation but presenters take that for granted.
 The effect of this is already noticeable because more and more young people are down playing the importance of communicating properly in formal English or Kiswahili, both official languages in Kenya.